TheKenoCode/API-learning/public/landing/README.md

-# Landing Page Media Assets
+# Landing Page Assets

-This directory contains placeholder media assets for the CarHub landing page.
+This directory contains placeholder media assets for the Redline landing page.
 Replace these files with actual content to complete the landing page design.

 ## Required Assets